1968 Illinois elections: Clerk of the Supreme Court

-The Clerk of the Supreme Court was Cleli Woods, who took office after the death in office of Fae Searcy earlier in 1968.
+The Clerk of the Supreme Court election was won by Republican nominee Justin Taft.

+Ahead of the election, the incumbent clerk was Clell Woods, who had temporarily assumed the office after the death of clerk Fae Searcy earlier in 1968.
+Woods, like Searcy, was a Republican.
 The 1970 Constitution of Illinois made it so that the office would become an appointive office by 1975, thus rendering the 1968 election the last instance in which an election was held for this office.